60Waves/Houches/_talks/Onorato.md

 ---
-title: "Wave Turbulence in chains"
+title: "Evidence of nonlinear resonant interactions in ocean waves"
 collection: talks
 type: "Talk"
 permalink: /talks/Onorato
 date: 2024-09-02 10:15
 author: "Miguel Onorato"
 affiliation: "Università di Torino"
-excerpt:  In this presentation, I will provide a critical overview of the outcomes achieved within the framework of one-dimensional chains.
+excerpt:  I will present a data set measured from the Acqua Alta Oceanographic Tower place about 15 km from the coast of Venice.
 tags:
         - wave turbulence
-        - theory
+        - experiments

 ---

-One-dimensional chains serve as a fundamental model in condensed matter physics, laying the foundation for significant advancements in nonlinear physics and complex systems.
-The pioneering efforts in this field date back to the 1950s at Los Alamos, with Fermi, Pasta, Ulam, and Tsingou making notable contributions.
-Over the past 70 years, there has been extensive mathematical and physical research, and a recent perspective on the thermalization mechanisms in such systems has emerged through the Wave Turbulence approach.
-In this presentation, I will provide a critical overview of the outcomes achieved within this framework.
+Nowadays, using stereo-imaging techniques, it is possible to measure the sea-surface elevation both in time and space.
+Such measurements represent a perfect tool for establishing the validity of the Wave Turbulence Theory for ocean waves.
+In the talk I will present a data set measured from the Acqua Alta Oceanographic Tower place about 15 km from the coast of Venice and I will discuss the results in terms of the Wave Turbulence Theory.